ShipStream/shipstream.github.io/_posts/2017-11-10-order-instruction.md

 #### Return Value

 An array of objects.
-Each object will contain [Order Instruction](#order_instruction_properties) properties.
+Each object will contain [Packing Instruction](#order_instruction_properties) properties.
 Include "file_content" to the list of the fields to return the "file_content" property.

 #### Example Request